 The majority of facelift options require incisions necessitating the use of anesthesia.
-The type of anesthesia used is determined by the facelift procedure you will undergo.
-Many facelifts call for general anesthesia while others use an intravenous form, and a few others give you the option of local anesthesia.
-Your surgeon will discuss these options with you, however, if undergoing anesthesia is a concern for you, it would be helpful to bring this to your surgeon’s attention during your consultation before the options are discussed.
-This will allow your surgeon to determine a procedure that you will be comfortable with, although discussing the procedures in detail may even help to alleviate your fear of anesthesia altogether.
+The type of anesthesia used is determined by the facelift procedure you will undergo and your surgeon’s individual practice choices.
+Certain, more involved, types of a facelift may call for general anesthesia while other, less involved types of facelifts may be performed comfortably with intravenous anesthesia, or even local anesthesia.
+Your surgeon will discuss the specific type of facelift that is most appropriate for you and along with that, the specific type of anesthesia that would be ideal.
+If undergoing anesthesia is a concern for you, it would be helpful to bring this to your surgeon’s attention during your consultation.
+This will allow your surgeon to determine a customized procedure that you will be comfortable with.

-Different facelift procedure types include SMAS Facelift, Awake Facelift, Subperiosteal Facelift, Cutaneous Facelift, Plicated SMAS Facelift, Endoscopic Facelift, Deep Plane Facelift, Weekend/Mini Lift/Short Scar Facelift, Threadlift, Liquid Facelift, and Vampire Facelift.
+Different facelift procedure types include SMAS Facelift, Awake Facelift, Subperiosteal Facelift, Cutaneous Facelift, Plicated SMAS Facelift, Endoscopic Facelift, Deep Plane Facelift, Composite Facelift, Weekend/Mini Lift/Short Scar Facelift, Threadlift, Liquid Facelift, and Vampire Facelift.
 Do not be alarmed by the daunting list of procedure choices.
-Your surgeon will be able to provide you with a narrowed list of options upon seeing your skin and hearing your concerns.
+Your surgeon will be able to provide you with a narrowed list of options upon evaluating you and hearing your concerns.

 Facelift Cost Overview

-Facelift surgery costs vary as much as the procedures themselves with expenses ranging from $400 per treatment to a $20,000 procedure.
-Something minimally invasive and temporary, such as Liquid Facelifts (Juvenderm Ultra, Juvederm Ultra Plus, Juvederm Voluma, Radiesse, Sculptra and Botox) cost approximately $400-$1,800 per treatment, and will need to be maintained every few months or so to continue seeing results.
-Other types of minimally invasive procedures will cost more, depending on the type of procedure, the experience of the surgeon and the anesthesia used, but many of these options will need to be maintained
+Facial rejuvenation procedures and facelift surgery costs vary as much as the procedures themselves, with expenses ranging from $400 per treatment for non-surgical treatments and up to $25,000 for a surgical procedure.
+Something minimally invasive and temporary, such as Liquid Facelifts (Juvederm® Ultra, Juvederm® Ultra Plus, Juvederm® Voluma, Radiesse®, Sculptra® and Botox®) cost approximately $500-$2,000 per treatment, and will need to be repeated at regular intervals to maintain the desired results.
+Other types of minimally invasive procedures will cost more, depending on the type of procedure, the experience of the surgeon, and the anesthesia used.
+When considering the costs of minimally invasive procedures, patients should also understand that many of these options will need to be repeated to be maintained.

-Something with medium-lasting results, such as a Cutaneous Facial, which lasts 4-5 years, will cost between $6,000-$8,000.
+A procedure with medium-lasting results, such as a cutaneous or skin-only facelift, lasts 4-5 years and will cost between $6,000-$10,000.
 This type of facelift is especially helpful in patients who only need to address the issue of excess skin.

-Keep in mind that no facelift surgery can promise permanent results as the face and neck, and the body in general, will continue to naturally age and be affected by gravity.
+Keep in mind that no facelift surgery can promise permanent results as the face, neck, and body will continue to naturally age and be affected by gravity.
 While some procedure types offer longer-lasting results, your skin will continue the natural process of maturing and you should expect even the most permanent results to last approximately 15 years.
-During that time, you might find that you will want other procedures, such as a brow lift, to enhance your original results.
+During that time, you might find that you will want other procedures, such as neuromodulators (Botox®, Dysport®, or Xeomin®), eyelid lift, brow lift, injectable filler, skin resurfacing, and others to further enhance your results.